EDUCATION

 -

 Nobody wants their kitty to be bored!
 Keeping multiple forms of enrichment in our homes can both greatly improve our cats’ life and help avoid unwanted behaviors.
 Scratching posts & pads, vertical space like cat trees, and toys they can “hunt” are all great options.
 We do NOT recommend using laser pointers, as they may cause cats to develop an obsession with lights, shadows, and/or reflections; sometimes called “Laser Pointer Syndrome.”
 This obsession can carry on even after a play session, which can cause frustration and anxiety in felines.
+We also do NOT recommend any toys with strings, elastic bands (hair ties), or feathers as these can be choking hazards that may require exploratory surgery to remove.

 More on Enrichment: Ultimate Guide to Cat Enrichment: Innovative Strategies for a Happier, Healthier Pet - Hollywood Feed University